gamecreditspay/gamecore-node/README.md

-Litecore Node
+Gamecore Node
 ============

 [![NPM Package](https://img.shields.io/npm/v/gamecore-node.svg?style=flat-square)](https://www.npmjs.org/package/gamecore-node)
 [![Build Status](https://img.shields.io/travis/gamecredits-project/gamecore-node.svg?branch=master&style=flat-square)](https://travis-ci.org/gamecredits-project/gamecore-node)
 [![Coverage Status](https://img.shields.io/coveralls/gamecredits-project/gamecore-node.svg?style=flat-square)](https://coveralls.io/r/gamecredits-project/gamecore-node)

-A Litecoin full node for building applications and services with Node.js.
+A Gamecredits full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Litecoin Core with additional indexing](https://github.com/gamecredits-project/gamecore-gamecredits) for more advanced address queries.
+At the minimum a node has an interface to [Gamecredits Core with additional indexing](https://github.com/gamecredits-project/gamecore-gamecredits) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install